What came first: the engaged employee, or the happy customer?

 Creating a truly healthy work-life balance shouldn’t cause employees more stress.
 Make sure your business is set up in a way that always puts people first, and promotes wellbeing.

-Investigate whether there’s a need for certain health and wellness programs, what mental health resources would be appreciated, and how you can go above and beyond to make your employees feel happy and healthy.
+Investigate whether there’s a need for certain health and wellness programs, what mental health resources would be appreciated, whether anyone needs access to medical weight loss experts, and how you can go above and beyond to make your employees feel happy and healthy.

 Because true engagement can’t just be fostered on the work floor.
 You’ll need to make sure that your employees are engaged human beings, not just employees.